 Learn more about what's included in your IVHQ Registration Fee and Program Fee.

-Take your volunteer experience to the next level with IVHQ's affordable activity and tour add-ons in Ecuador!
-Explore your options below and learn how to book them once you've been accepted onto the IVHQ Ecuador program.
+Take your volunteer experience to the next level with these popular add-ons and experiences.
+Explore your options below and learn how to book them once you've been accepted onto the IVHQ Quito program.

 Spanish language lessons